gloriakim-cs-projects/2020-android-devoted-released/GROUP-INFO.md

 - finished adding some brief messages for each reading plan.
 - finished making textview clickable in Alarm for eaiser selection of checkmarks
 - finished changing font size
+- added the app icon (shown in the screen)

 **Need to Complete (Partially Completed)**